1. Accept or decline offer

 - language certification, if applicable.

-If the payment is not indicated as “confirmed” (for credit card payments) or “order self-confirmed” (for payments made by bank wire transfer or bollettino MAV) by the deadline, your offer for admission can no longer guaranteed.
+Once the payment is made, go back to the Portale Iscrizione ai corsi and complete the payment confirmation details.
+If the payment is not indicated as “confirmed” or “self-confirmed” by the deadline, your offer for admission can no longer guaranteed.

 3. Prepare your high school documents for the enrolment to undergraduate programs